 It is common to analyse the traditional tango walking as powering horizontally into the step.
 In scientific analyses such subjective perceptual judgements should be gauged against universal principles.
 If we take the relevant universal principle to be the Principle of Reversibility then an interpretation of circular motion initiated vertically is more plausible.
 You can test this yourself with a simple partnering exercise.
 When two partners connect at any point on the body, then the most efficient or reversible interaction between them is not linear or horizontal, but circular.

 To test this yourself you can try the “fingertip dance” which is a basic movement exploration in Contact Improvisation.
-In this exercise, two partners touch at the tip of an index finger of one hand.
-It’s sometime better to do this exercise with closed eyes.
+In this exercise two partners touch at the tip of an index finger of one hand.
+It is sometimes better to do this exercise with your eyes closed.
 The purpose of this exercise is to explore movements while maintaining the pressure and connection between the two fingers.
-To those inexperienced in this it will be a bit challenging to begin with.
+To those inexperienced at this it will be a bit challenging to begin with.
 Probably one partner should initiate and the other partner should listen or follow.
 The purpose of this exercise is to learn how the two partners need to participate in order to maintain the connection while moving together.

 In the course of such a movement exploration it is useful to ask some questions: What do we need to do in order to sustain the pressure between the fingertips?
 Do we need to move the body, eg., take a step, in response to any movement?
 How fast should we move in order for our partner to be able to respond?
 How can we indicate the direction of the movement for our partner to respond?
 How can we respond to what our partner is doing.
 How is moving in a line different from moving in a circle?
 And so on.
-What we’ll find is that with repeated practice we learn the ‘rules’ of the fingertip dance and are able to initiate and respond better to our partner, and also that we are able to exchange the initiating and listening roles so that the movement is ‘co-authored’ by the two partners in the moment.
+What we’ll find is that with repeated practice we learn the ‘rules’ of the fingertip dance and are able to initiate and respond better to our partner and also that we are able to exchange the initiating and listening roles so that the movement is ‘co-authored’ by the two partners in the moment.
 It will also be found that reversability of movement is essential for this to happen.

 Individual practice of 3-D reversible walking